grapesnberries/Curl-Logger-interceptor/README.md

 }
 ```

-To start Logging your requests, add curl interceptor to your OkHttpClient
+To start logging your requests, add a cURL interceptor to your `OkHttpClient`

 ```java
 OkHttpClient.Builder client = new OkHttpClient.Builder()